Corpus Christi College, Perth: Campus

 Officially opened in August 2019, the Caroline Payne Theatre caters to the needs of drama, dance and music disciplines, while also being suitable for assemblies and presentations.

-The College is currently in the process of building an Aquatic Centre.
-The centre will feature a covered and heated 25m, eight-lane indoor lap and water polo pool, a separate 12m learn-to-swim pool, and terrace seating for 180 people.
-Construction commenced in November 2019, with the project slated for completion at the end of 2020.
+The college completed construction for the Jennifer Reilly Aquatic Centre in 2021.
+The aquatic centre includes a heated 25 metre, eight-lane indoor lap and water polo pool, a separate 12 metre learn-to-swim pool and terrace seating for 180 people.
+The aquatic centre was named after the college’s alumni student, Jennifer Reilly, an Olympian swimmer who has competed internationally.

+The college consists of many positions aimed at developing an inclusive and supportive Christian community including House coordinators, psychologists, deputy principals and Christian Service leaders.

 House system

 As with most Australian schools, Corpus utilises a house system.
+Students are placed in a house in Year 7 or when joining the college, these houses determine their homeroom for Years 7-12 and their involvement in many pastoral and athletic based activities and events.
 As of 2011, there are eight houses: